jorgenfar/netlight-node-workshop/README.md

 ### F. Replace our local reference with a CDN
 If we would like to use this module in a website we might want to use a CDN to do this.
 A prefect match for us is [npmcdn.com](https://npmcdn.com) since we have published our code to npm.

+We can get our UMD bundle at: `https://npmcdn.com/@username/compliments@1.1.0/umd/Compliments.js`